 In the same way long hair keeps your neck from getting a sunburn, longer grass also keeps the sun's harmful exposure at bay.
 Keeping your grass at a longer length during the heat of summer also allows the roots to extend deeper into the earth and fuels the plant to out-compete weeds for precious resources.
 Additionally, bigger roots equal a denser turf, requiring less water in general.
 Set your blade height to about 4 inches mid-summer.

 Mowing less frequently and earlier in the day, or as the sun goes down, helps with summer drought conditions too.
 Freshly cut grass is more likely to sustain damage in the hot sun, so mowing when it's cool will cut down on brown spots.

 Maintaining your mower by keeping its blade sharp allows for a clean cut, void of fraying.
 Frayed blade conditions happen when the grass splits vertically and tears along the top surface.
 Frayed grass requires much more water than that of a clean cut.
 So to avoid a brown haze on the tip of your grass, make sure your mower blade is in top working condition.

+In summer, most lawns require about an inch of water per week to stay healthy.
 This is easy to achieve early on when spring rains are present.
 But come midseason, nature's irrigation turns off, requiring supplemental hydration from you.
 Do so mindfully, paying particular attention to the time of day you water.
 If you water in the heat of the day, most moisture will be lost to evaporation (and it's wasteful, to boot).
 But early morning or late evening watering allows moisture to be efficiently absorbed by the root system.
 If there's a water restriction in your community, abide by the rules and only water on the days you're supposed to.
 And if a total water ban is present, you may be out of luck altogether.
 However, even a well-established brown lawn should come back after watering is resumed.